 Hacker.
 (Duncan Alfreds, Fin24)

-READ: Thousands of dangerous app downloads in SA
+READ: Thousands of cyber attacks target SA

 On average, internet users lose $476 per attack and one-in-ten people surveyed said they lost more than $5 000.

 81% of internet users said they conduct financial operations online while 44% store financial data on their connected devices.

 “As more users go online to manage their finances, more cybercriminals are looking for opportunities to cash in, making it important for users to have robust Internet security in place to protect themselves and their money.
 Nevertheless, only 60% of internet users protect all their devices,” Kaspersky Lab said.

 Attitudes to online safety could be influenced by users mistakenly thinking lost money will be automatically refunded to them.